“If any one thinks he is religious, and does not bridle his tongue but deceives his heart, this man’s religion is vain.”

 “A person cannot stay Catholic.
 It’s a religion, and God hates it!
 Jesus is not a religion!”

 I had kept in touch with the speaker from camp during the school year.
 He gave me my very own King James Bible and told me to read that version only.
 I was confused as to why anyone would say this Bible was better than any other.
 Later that year, he also sent me a series of anti-Catholic evangelical tracts by Chick Publications in the mail.
 With their use of biblical passages and historical references taken completely out of context, they made everything to do with Catholicism seem outrageously evil.
-Being young, stupid and impressionable I ate up everything that was fed to me.
-As a result, I developed an irrational fear of the Catholic Church which lasted up until my mid 20’s.
+Being young, stupid and impressionable, I ate up everything that was fed to me.
+As a result, I had developed an irrational fear of the Catholic Church which lasted up until my mid 20’s.

 I attended Bible school part-time for a year, and also involved myself in the church denomination that was associated with that same youth camp for nearly a decade after high school.
 But over the years, I grew more and more irritable towards the amount of hostility some of my Protestant friends displayed towards Catholics.
 Some even told me that all Catholics are going to Hell and that I should burn the Bible my parents had given me for my 16th birthday (which I still have, and will always carry close to my heart).
-It was through witnessing this observation that I developed a longing for Christian unity.
+It was through these observations that I developed a longing for Christian unity.

 It seemed like the constant accusation is, “The Catholic Church is not a Christian church!”
 The usual arguments I’ve heard were about how their so-called ‘traditions of men’ and obsession with rules were supposedly more important than the Scriptures – even though the Bible itself is a tradition that was written by men who were inspired by God.
 It was usually compared to those moments when Jesus would tell off the Pharisees for putting themselves and their ideology before people in need – which, to be fair, is a valid point.
-On the flip side, it took me several years to wrap my mind around Catholic theological topics like purgatory, transubstantiation, papal infallibility, confession and honour of the Virgin Mary.
+On the flip side, it took me several years to wrap my mind around Catholic theological topics like purgatory, transubstantiation, papal infallibility, confession and honor of the Virgin Mary.
 The more I dug into these teachings, the more I realized they are a lot more rooted in Scripture than most other Christians realize.

 As I became more involved with church activities (and politics) over the years, I found myself developing a resentful disdain towards Christianity.
 In fact, I actually found myself desiring to hate church altogether.
 As an avid fan of heavy metal music, the popular phrase Jesus is not a religion eventually led me to embrace anti-religious songs like Die Religion Die by former KoRn guitarist Brian Head Welch, and then anti-Christian songs like Cult by Slayer.
 I later came to the realization that my negative attitude about church-life had stemmed from hating something that isn’t the real problem…